Ana-Maria Avram

-Ana-Maria Avram (1961–2017) was a Romanian composer, pianist, conductor and musicologist.
+Ana-Maria Avram (1961– 1 August 2017) was a Romanian composer, pianist, conductor and musicologist.
+Avram was the co-conductor of the Hyperion Ensemble and co-founder and artistic director of the Spectrum XXI festival, which was designed to showcase innovative Romanian music.

 Biography

 Avram was born in 1961 in Bucharest, Romania.
 She attended the National University of Music Bucharest from 1980 to 1985, after which she studied aesthetics at Sorbonne, Paris.
 She was also the co-director of Hyperion Ensemble with her husband Iancu Dumitrescu, who founded the ensemble in 1976.
-Avram also took on an administrative role by creating Spectrum XXI festival and was an early member of the Romanian Community of electronic and computer music.
+The ensemble toured in Romania, France, and the UK.
+Avram also took on an administrative role by creating Spectrum XXI festival, which was designed to showcase innovative Romanian music.
+Avram was an early member of the Romanian community of electronic and computer music.
+Avram composed commissions for ensembles such as the Kronos Quartet, 20 Jahrhundert from Vienna, and orchestras including Bucharest Philharmonic Orchestra, the Romanian National Orchestra, the Romanian Radio Chamber Orchestra, and Radio-France.

+Avram died suddenly on 1 August 2017 at the age of fifty-five.
 She continues to have performances of her works after her death, like Issue Projects Room's "Tombeau for Ana-Maria Avram" concert.